msteiling10/ChIP-Seq_Project/DesignDoc.md

 4. Quality filtering by Phred scores using Samtools
 5. Remove duplicates using Picard's MarkDuplicates
 6. Peak calling using MacS3 (BED file)
-7. Remove duplicate peeks using bedtools
-8. Map the location of chromatin regulatory states across the genome using ChromHMM (BED file)
-9. Use pybedtools to overlay the BED files containing the filtered transcription factor binding sites onto the BED files containing the ChromHMM chromatin state locations to see where they intersect
-10. View the generated BED files using UCSC Genome Browser
+7. View the generated BED files using UCSC Genome Browser
-11. We will compare the similarity between the generated BED files and the BED files provided by the paper using BEDtools jaccard function.
+8. We will compare the similarity between the generated BED files and the BED files provided by the paper using BEDtools jaccard function.

 Once our pipeline is functional, and our output matches that of the paper, we will use the results to identify candidate regulators for 1-Cys Prx.
 However, the ChIP-seq data used in the paper is from blood stage parasites, when 1-Cys Prx is not highly upregulated, so we will likely need to use other ChIP-seq data for *Plasmodium* from NCBI or PlasmoDB in order to accomplish this goal.